Noctuidae: Reproduction

-Defense
+Defence

-This group has a wide range of both chemical and physical defenses.
-Among the chemical defenses three types stand out.
+This group has a wide range of both chemical and physical defence.
+Among the chemical defences three types stand out.
 First, the pyrrolizidine alkaloid sequestration usually present in Arctiinae is also found in a few species of noctuids, including the Spanish moth (Xanthopastis timais).
-Another chemical defense is formic acid production, which was thought to be present only in Notodontidae, but later was found in caterpillars of Trachosea champa.
-Finally, the last type of chemical defense is regurgitation of plant compounds, often used by many insects, but the cabbage palm caterpillar (Litoprosopus futilis) produces a toxin called toluquinone that deters predators.
+Another chemical defence is formic acid production, which was thought to be present only in Notodontidae, but later was found in caterpillars of Trachosea champa.
+Finally, the last type of chemical defence is regurgitation of plant compounds, often used by many insects, but the cabbage palm caterpillar (Litoprosopus futilis) produces a toxin called toluquinone that deters predators.

-On the other hand, the main physical defense in caterpillars and adults alike is mimicry.
-Most owlet moths have drab colors with a variety of patterns suitable to camouflage their bodies.
-The second physical defense consists in thousands of secondary setae that surround the body.
+On the other hand, the main physical defence in caterpillars and adults alike is mimicry.
+Most noctuid moths have drab colours with a variety of patterns suitable to camouflage their bodies.
+The second physical defence consists in thousands of secondary setae that surround the body.
 The subfamilies that present this mechanism are Pantheinae and Acronictinae.
 The third is aposematism, represented by species of Cucullinae.
-Finally, all adults have another mechanism for defense: a tympanal organ available to hear the echolocation spread out by bats, so the moths can avoid them.
+Finally, all adults have another mechanism for defence, a tympanal organ available to detect the echolocation produced by bats, so the moths can avoid them.

 Human importance

 Agriculture

-Many species of owlet moths are considered an agricultural problem around the world.
-Their larvae are typically known as "cutworms" or "armyworms" due to enormous swarms that destroy crops, orchards and gardens every year.
-The Old World bollworm (Helicoverpa armigera) produces losses in agriculture every year that exceed US$2 billion.
+Many species are considered agricultural problems around the world.
+Their larvae are typically known as "cutworms" or "armyworms" due to swarms that destroy crops, orchards and gardens every year.
+The scarce bordered straw Helicoverpa armigera produces losses in agriculture every year that exceed US$2 billion.
 Additionally, the variegated cutworm (Peridroma saucia) is described by many as one of the most damaging pests to vegetables.

 In West Africa, species including Busseola fusca, Heliocheilus albipunctella, Sesamia calamistis, Helicoverpa armigera, and Spodoptera exempta are major pests of staple crops such as pearl millet, sorghum, and maize.